 What’s up Travel Tribe,

-Today’s post will be the first of many, which will feature blog posts from around the travel hacking community.
-Reading these types of articles is how I learned to create my own travel freedom.
+Today’s “Travel Hacking News” post will be the first of many, which will feature blog posts from around the travel hacking community.
+Reading these types of articles is how I learned to create my own Travel Freedom.
 If any of them spark your interest, absolutely give them a read.
 The more you read about travel hacking, the more you’ll learn, and the more ideas you’ll have for your own travel freedom.
 If you have any questions about anything you read, hit me up!
 I’ll give you an answer or do my best to find one.

-Enough of the intro… Let’s jump right in to some articles.
+Enough of the intro… Let’s jump right in to some Travel Hacking News.

 This one’s about saving money on food during your travels.
 My personal favorite way to save on food, is by staying at condos.
 With a kitchen, I’m able to pack snacks and lunches while on the go, and make meals for a majority of the trip’s dinners.
 Most condos also have public barbecues!